Tahrif: Origin

 The origins of Tahrif are debated.
+A study of Muslim views of the Bible in the first four centuries observed that positive views of preservation of previous scriptures are prevalent in the Quran itself, even in the few verses expressing a negative view, and among early commentators due to the belief that Muhammad was in the previous scriptures.
 In the 8th century, Muqatil ibn Sulayman claimed in his tafsir on al-Baqara 2:79 of the Quran that Jews had distorted the Tawrat and removed mention of Muhammad in the Quran in his Tafsir, 2:79.
 Some academics doubt this as a true mention of tahrif.
 The 9th century Zaydi scholar al-Qasim al-Rassi claimed that Jews and Christians had misinterpreted the interpretations of the Tawrat, Zabur, and the Injil.
 This concept is referred to as tahrif al-mana.
 However, al-Qasim al-Rassi did not believe the Bible to be only misinterpreted, but instead to have an inauthentic transmission.

 According to Camilla Adang, the early quranic exegete al-Tabari believed that there was a genuine Tawrat of Moses that had been lost and then restored by Ezra alongside a different Torah created by the rabbis and ignorant Jews.
 Tabari suspected that the Jews of his time were using this different Tawrat instead of the authentic Mosaic one, which is why Tabari made the distinction of referring to the Torah of his time as "The Torah that they possess today".
 Tabari says elsewhere in his Tafsir of Quran al-Baqara 2:42 that they had introduced falsehood with their own hands in the Torah.

 Some companions of the Prophet, such as Uthman (Ibn Qasir rejects the authenticity of the transmission from him) and ibn Abbas, made some statements that imply he believed the scriptures of "the people of the book" were distorted. (according to Tafsir Ibn Kathir 2:79) In Sahih al-Bukhari, he is quoted saying:

 Ibn ʿAbbas said, "Why do you ask the people of the scripture about anything while your Book (Qur'an) which has been revealed to Allah's Messenger (ﷺ) is newer and the latest?
 You read it pure, undistorted and unchanged, and Allah has told you that the people of the scripture [Jews and Christians] changed their scripture and distorted it, and wrote the scripture with their own hands and said, 'It is from Allah', to sell it for a little gain.
 Does not the knowledge which has come to you prevent you from asking them about anything?
 No, by Allah, we have never seen any man from them asking you regarding what has been revealed to you!"